“The bigger the lies, the more people will tend to believe them”

 Most experts would say those quotes are still accurate today when they examine the many facts and the tainted history of CVSA, NITV, its seller/promotor and its staff.
-NITV’s updated website seems to have the same untruths, gross exaggerations and misleading information as their original NITV website since the NITV worldwide “scam” started in 1990.
+NITV’s updated website seems to have the same untruths(lies), gross exaggerations and misleading information as their original NITV website.
+It is almost certain, most people would call what NITV has done to the public as a scam since NITV started in 1990.
 But, this revised NITV site simply uses more website software flash type gimmicks to impress those that do not seek out the facts.
-Those facts about NITV, CVSA and its seller/promoter have been proven by the media and Dektor since 1990 when the NITV/CVSA “scam” began.
+Those facts about NITV, CVSA, training and its seller/promoter have been proven by the media and Dektor since 1990 when the NITV/CVSA “scam” began.
 For the past several years, NITV has used a public relations person to try to get the news media to do favorable stories about NITV and CVSA.
 Dektor is sometimes contacted by those news media and we spend much time educating those reporters about the real FACTS about NITV, CVSA and its owner/seller.
 Sometimes those stories are dropped by those media organizations because they did not want to deceive the public.

 UPDATE June 2018

 NITV continues to pretend it has a lie detector business that will solve crimes and screen people.
 It has continued to lie to its customers about itself, its “founder” and about the accuracy of its gadget and training.
 Dis-information, mis-information and mis- direction seem to be the rules at nitv since it started in 1990.